The largest US banks would survive a severe recession, the Fed’s ‘stress tests’ show

 In the 2023 tests, the Fed hypothesized a scenario where there was a severe global recession that caused a 40% decline in commercial real estate prices and a substantial increase in office vacancies, as well as a 38% decline in home prices.
 Under the Fed’s worst scenario, the unemployment rate would rise to 10% — it’s currently 3.7%.

+Commercial real estate has been a worry spot for investors and bank regulators for some time, as post-pandemic work-from-home policies have allowed companies to reduce the amount of office space they need.
+Many of the banks heavily invested in commercial real estate are small-to-midsize banks that have been under some pressure this year.

-In this scenario, the 23 largest banks would have collective losses of $541 million and their capital ratios would fall from 12.4% to 10.1%.
+In this scenario, the 23 largest banks would have collective losses of $541 billion and their capital ratios would fall from 12.4% to 10.1%.
 That’s comparable to previous years, the Fed said.

-The Fed further tested the balance sheets of banks with large trading books to see if they could withstand a market shock caused by a surge of inflation and rising interest rates.
-The results showed that these banks would be able to withstand such a shock.
+A bank must have a stressed capital ratio of at least 4.5% to be considered for a passing grade.
+The collective average was well above that figure.
+Failing the test would subject a bank to automatic restrictions on its ability to pay out dividends to shareholders and buy back shares.

+Banks likely will start announcing their plans for returning capital to shareholders on Friday after the market closes.

 The banks that had the lowest capital ratios under these tests were the midsize banks, such as M&T Bank and Citizens Bank, and super regionals, or banks with a national presence and over $500 billion in assets, such as US Bancorp and Truist, While investors have not been worried about these banks as much as their smaller peers, it does show how banks that are not considered “too big to fail” are struggling under high interest rates and inflation.